Dear Boy That Hurt Me (over and over again),

 I've constantly apologized to you.
-For not being enough, for being who I am, for not being or looking who you wanted me to be.
+For not being enough, for being who I am, for not being or looking like who you wanted me to be.
 I would always feel bad when you hurt me, ignored me, or even when you made me so angry.
 Though today it makes me so happy that I don't want to say sorry now.
-I can't believe this but now I get to say thank you.
+I can't believe this, but now I get to say, thank you.

 I hope she makes you happy, happier than I ever did.
-I think you deserve a girl who makes you feel like you can do anything you set your mind too.
+I think you deserve a girl who makes you feel like you can do anything you set your mind to.
 I'm terribly sorry I couldn't do that for you.
-I hope you treat her the same way you treated me in the beginning, and if not better than that.
-If you do end up growing tired of her and want to end things, don't treat her the same you did to me.
+I hope you treat her the same way you treated me in the beginning, and, if not, better than that.
+If you do end up growing tired of her and want to end things, don't treat her the same way you did to me.
 If she's anything like me, she'll question everything and begin to hate herself.
 Even if you don't love her anymore, please don't let her lose the love she has for herself.
-It's been five, almost six months, and my love for myself is finally beginning to show.
+It's been five, almost six, months and my love for myself is finally beginning to show.

 I know that deep down you're a genuine person, but if you ever wonder what it was you did to me, think of the girl silently sobbing in her dorm trying to not wake her roommate.
 I want you to think of the girl that never slept because the nightmares were worse than reality, which had become my own personal hell.
 I want you to think of the girl who physically couldn't eat because she had no appetite from the anxiety caused by thinking what she could've done wrong.
 I want you to think of the girl who hated herself so so so much that she had to force herself to even get out of bed in the morning, only to crawl back into bed hours later.
 I want you to think of the girl that had to go to therapy every week, who had to go up on her medication because the pain was so bad it needed to be numbed.
 I want you to think of all the things you never saw, all the things you never experienced, all the things that were kept hidden since you left me.